A-Star100/simpliplay-docs/docs/Developers/console-porting.md

 # Consoles
 Gaming consoles are a territory difficult to grasp, especially for smaller, community projects like SimpliPlay, which is currently in need of a proper development team.
-As of now, only I have maintained all ports of this project (with an AI assistant for some help,), along with these docs.
 To support SimpliPlay, consider contributing or become a GitHub Contributor.
 It would help grow this small project, but you don't have to if you don't want to.

 ## For Xbox